Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-random-colours.md

   - javascript
 ---

-Ever wondered how you can create random colours using Vanilla JavaScript?
+Have you ever wondered how to create **random colors using Vanilla JavaScript**?

-The other day we made a [JavaScript data-attribute filter](https://daily-dev-tips.com/posts/vanilla-javascript-data-attribute-filters/), and I wanted to give each block a random colour.
+We made a [JavaScript data-attribute filter](https://daily-dev-tips.com/posts/vanilla-javascript-data-attribute-filters/).
+I wanted to give each block a random color.

-So today we are going to do just that.
+So today, we are going to do just that.

-The end result will be as this Codepen (Open or reload to see random new colours)
+The result will be as this Codepen (Open or reload to see random new colors)

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="html,result" data-user="rebelchris" data-slug-hash="oNLBNPd" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Vanilla JavaScript random colours">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/oNLBNPd">